cc65/cc65/README.md

 Project founders:

 * John R. Dunning: original implementation of the C compiler and runtime library, Atari hosted
-* Ullrich von Bassewitz: move the code to modern systems, completely rewritten runtime library
+* Ullrich von Bassewitz:
+  * move the code to modern systems
+  * rewrite most parts of the compiler
+  * complete rewrite of the runtime library

 Core team members: